Meet our trustees

 Chair of Trustees

-John is a minster of the Church of Scotland in Edinburgh.
+John is a minister of the Church of Scotland in Edinburgh.
 He grew up in Edinburgh and, with a degree in Chemical Physics from Edinburgh University, spent three years teaching science and music at Murree Christian School (MCS) in Pakistan.

 He studied for the ministry at Edinburgh University, and his first charge was in Kirkcaldy, Fife.
 After six years, he and his wife Gill took their three young children to the Netherlands, where he spent 23 years as minister of the English Reformed Church (ERC) in Amsterdam.
 For the last 13 years he was also Clerk to the Presbytery of Europe.